Why are Power - UK Baseload (EEX) Prices so high?

 What are the short-term drivers of Power - UK Baseload (EEX) prices?

-Over the 1 Month horizon the outlook is bearish due to drivers such as: - Seasonality trends for the prediction month of year - Germany GDP Growth Br(None) The top contrary drivers for the 1 Month horizon are: - The shape of the futures curve - Movements in the Uk Pound Spot
+Over the 1 Month horizon the outlook is bearish due to drivers such as: - Seasonality trends for the prediction month of year - The shape of the futures curve - EWMA-based technical analysis - US Industrial Production Br(None) The top contrary drivers for the 1 Month horizon are: - Short term price trends

 What are the long-term drivers of Power - UK Baseload (EEX) prices?

-Over the 1 Year horizon the outlook is bearish due to drivers such as: - Long term price trends - EWMA-based technical analysis - The shape of the futures curve Br(None) The top contrary drivers for the 1 Year horizon are: - The shape of the futures curve (adjusted for the risk free rate and price volatility)
+Over the 1 Year horizon the outlook is bearish due to drivers such as: - Long term price trends - EWMA-based technical analysis - The shape of the futures curve - Seasonality trends for the prediction month of year Br(None) The top contrary drivers for the 1 Year horizon are: - Movements in the Uk Pound Spot

 Will the price of Power - UK Baseload (EEX) go up?